OctopusDeploy/docs/docs/deployment-process/variables/sensitive-variables.md

 Learn more about [security and encryption](/docs/administration/security/data-encryption.md) in Octopus Deploy.
 :::

-When dealing with sensitive variables, Octopus will encrypt these values using **AES128 encryption** any time they are in transmission, or "at rest" like when they are stored in the Octopus database or staged on a deployment target as part of a deployment.
+When dealing with sensitive variables, Octopus encrypts these values using **AES128 encryption** any time they are in transmission, or "at rest" like when they are stored in the Octopus database or staged on a deployment target as part of a deployment.
 You can use these sensitive values in your deployment process just like normal [variables](/docs/deployment-process/variables/index.md), with two notable exceptions:

 - Once the variable is saved, Octopus will **never allow you to retrieve the value** via the [REST API](/docs/api-and-integration/api/index.md) or the Octopus web portal; and
 - Whenever possible, Octopus will **mask these sensitive values in logs**.